sveneberth/xenux/README.md

 ### How do I get set up? ###

-* You must have installaed an Apache and MySQL Server on your System.
+* You must have installed an Apache and MySQL Server on your System.
 * You must have access to the file management (mostly via ftp) to load xenux on the server
 * open your project-path, you will redirect automatically to the Xenux Installer